 Why Glass Garage Doors Are an Excellent Option

-If the garage is often the most overlooked part of the house, then glass garage doors are probably the most overlooked choices for its renovation.
-These days, garages are less often used as storage spaces, and are more and more seen as part of the home’s living space.
-Even if your garage is still mainly used for storage, however, there are still many advantages to going with glass garage doors.
+If the garage is often the most overlooked part of the house, then glass garage doors are probably the most overlooked choice for its renovation.
+These days, garages are less often used as storage spaces and are more and more seen as part of the home’s living space.
+Even if your garage is still mainly used for storage, however, there are still many advantages to installing glass garage doors.
 There are still a number of commonly-held misconceptions, however, about them:

 They Reduce Your Home’s Privacy – Whether you use your garage as a place to leave your car, as a place to work or socialize, you might feel that you don’t want people outside to be able to see right in.
 However, modern glass technology enables you to fit glass garage doors which still protect your privacy – tinted glass and one-way glass are just two of the many available options.

 Glass Offers Poor Insulation – Again, while this is generally true of older glass, it has little relevance to the types of glass commonly used in modern construction.
 Reinforced glass and advanced insulation techniques enable homeowners to maintain the desired temperature without additional fuel expenditure.
 In fact, in winter, glass doors can actually help reduce your heating bill.

 Glass Reduces Your Home’s Security – Once again, this is a common misconception that simply isn’t true.
 Strong glass sends a message to potential intruders that the home’s contents are secure.
 Burglars are far more likely to look out for flimsy, old garage doors that can easily be opened and closed again.
 Glass doors offer no hiding place for home intruders.